jcollins-axway/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents.md

    unzip discovery_agent-latest.zip
    ```
 3. Copy those 2 files on a machine that can physically access the APIM Manager environment.
+4. Move the `private_key.pem` and `public_key` files that were originally created when you set up your Service Account to the agent directory.
+Note that the `public_key` comes from Steps 3 or 4 of [Create a Service Account](/docs/central/connect-api-manager/prepare-amplify-central/#create-a-service-account) depending if you choose to use the `der` format or not.

 ### Personalizing your agent configuration file